gerardroche/sublime-phpunit/README.md

 PHPUnit support for Sublime Text 3.

+Works best with [PHP Grammar], [PHP Completions], [PHP Snippets], [PHPUnit Completions], and [PHPUnit Snippets].

 ![Screenshot](screenshot.png)

-Works best with [PHP Grammar], [PHP Completions], and [PHP Snippets].
-Also see [PHPUnit Completions], and [PHPUnit Snippets].

-**Now available in Package Control.
+**Now available in [Package Control].
 Search for "phpunitkit".**

-**The plugin was recently renamed to "phpunitkit", so if you are having issues, either remove your existing installation and install via Package Control, or rename your existing installation to "phpunitkit".**
+**The plugin was recently renamed.
+The new name is "phpunitkit".
+To update your installation, remove the installation and install via [Package Control] or rename the installation "phpunitkit".**

 ## Overview